xz-stjude/MitoEdit/README.md

 |3236	|A	|T	|tRNA|	Predicted Benign		|||	benign	||
 |3237	|T	|A	|tRNA|	Predicted Benign		|||	benign	||

-**Note:** If the column `Flag_CheckBystanderEffect=TRUE` then you should manually check results for potential amino acid changes caused by neighbouring bystander edits.
+**Note:** If the column `Flag_CheckBystanderEffect=TRUE`, you should manually check the results for potential amino acid changes caused by neighbouring bystanders on the same codon.

-#### To target any other DNA sequence using an input file:
+#### To target any other DNA sequence:
 ```
 python mitocraft.py --input_file test.txt 33 G A
 ```

 **Expected Output:**
-When using an input file, the Excel file will contain an **All_Windows** sheet similar to the following:
+When using an input file, the generated Excel file will contain only one spreadsheet, similar to the following:

 **All_Windows Sheet**
 | Pipeline| Position |Reference_Base | Mutant Base | Window Size | Window Sequence | Target Location| Number of bystanders | Position of Bystanders | Matching TALEs | Flag_CheckBystanderEffect |LeftTALE1 |	RightTALE1|LeftTALE2|RightTALE2 |